Moises2121/moises2121.github.io/index.md

 </div>
 ---
 ### Software Design & Engineering
-The first version of my Weight Tracking Application contains sever security concerns that must be addressed prior to production release.
-While it was a great project for the Mobile Architecture course, it lacked multi-user functionality and fundamentals of a more complex data layer.
+The first version of my <b>Weight Tracking Application</b> contains severe security concerns that must be addressed prior to production release.
+While it was a great project for the Mobile Architecture course, it lacked multi-user functionality and fundamentals of a more complex data-layer.
 I did not have enough time to cover those vulnerabilites during that course, however, after continuing my student career at SNHU, I was able to identify and mitigate these issues.

 <p align="left">
   <a href="./SoftwareEngineering.html" style="display:inline-block; padding:10px 20px; background-color:#238636; color:white; text-decoration:none; border-radius:6px; font-weight:bold;">Go to Enhancement One</a>